sinankefeli/endpoints/README.md

 2. **Quantized Mistral-7B on CPU**
 3. **Quantized Mistral-8x7B on a single RTX 4090 GPU and CPU**

-We recorded 28.26 tokens / second for mixtral-8x7b-instruct-v0.1 on single 4090 + CPU
+We recorded 1700 tokens / second for mistral-7B and 28.26 tokens / second for mixtral-8x7b-instruct-v0.1 on single 4090 + CPU.

 ## Environment Setup
 We tested this code on the environment: